KaHIP/KaHIP/README.md

 ```

 ### Node Separators
+KaHIP can also compute node separators.
+In can do so with a standard node separator (2-way), but it can also compute k-way node separators.

 | Use Case | Programs |
 | ------------ | -------- |
 | Node Separators | partition_to_vertex_separator, node_separator |